Savka Subotić: Career

 Subotić advocated the construction of Serbian girls' colleges.
 Its goal was to improve the position of women in society and to ensure that education is not focused only on men.
 She believed that women were not destined only for the role of mother and housewife, but that they had the right to education and work.
 She fought to raise awareness among women that the strictly patriarchal community should be changed.
 Above all, she wanted to do that with women who lived in better economic conditions, so that they could influence others.
 That is why Subotić was considered one of the first feminists in Vojvodina.

 In Novi Sad, she founded the First Women's Cooperative, which helped poor girls to study for a teaching career, and other similar organizations.

 She was the first president of the Kolo Srpskih Sestara (Circle of Serbian Sisters).
 Her contemporaries were Draginja Ružić.
 Draga Dejanović, Marija Trandafil, Milka Grgurova-Aleksić and others.
 Subotić also left records of many famous and important personalities from the second half of the 19th century and the beginning of the 20th century.
-She knew Immanuel Kant and Arthur Schopenhauer after meeting them in Vienna on numerous literary occasions.
-In fact, she mentions them and all other characters and personages of her generation in her memoir entitled Uspomene.
+She was familiar with the works of Immanuel Kant and Arthur Schopenhauer.

 She died in 1918, during World War I, when Novi Sad was being liberated by the Serbian Army, to become part of the Kingdom of Serbia.
 She was buried in Zemun, in a family tomb.